LeeMorinUCF/Hidden_Comp_Risks/LPM/males/README.md

 ## Linear Regression Results

-The following are linear probability regression models estimated from data aggregated by sex and age groups and categories of previous demerit points.
+The following are linear probability regression models estimated from data aggregated by age groups and categories of previous demerit points.
 The non-events, denominators for the event probabilities, are the total number of licensed drivers in the same sex and age groups and categories of previous demerit points.

 ### All violations combined